|

 Instructions

-1. In a small pot, add all the ingredients except the pears and begin heating until it comes to a low boil.
+1. In a medium to large saucepan, add all the ingredients except the pears and begin heating until it comes to a gentle simmer.

 2. While you wait, peel the skin from the pears leaving the stems on.

-3. Take a whisk and make sure all ingredients are incorporated before adding the pears.
+3. Take a whisk and make sure all ingredients are incorporated into the hot poaching liquid before adding the pears.

 4. Once added, turn the heat to a low simmer and cover.
 Stir them around every few minutes to make sure they cook evenly.

-5. They should simmer for around 20 minutes or until tender and are deep red in color.
-Let them cool completely in the pan.
+5. They should simmer for around 20 minutes or until tender and are deep red.
+Let them cool in the pan.

-8. They are perfectly delicious by themselves but you can always add some vanilla ice cream or some whipped cream if you like.
+7. They are perfectly delicious by themselves but even more so with a scoop of vanilla ice cream or a dollop or fresh whipped cream.

 Notes

-• First, be sure to leave the stems intact.
+• Be sure to leave the stems intact.
 Don't touch the stems too much otherwise, they will come off.

-• My favorite way to plate these is to cut a small piece off the bottom where the core shows to make sure that the pear sits up flat in the bowl.
-I have forgotten to do this one and the pear won't sit right if not done.
+• My favorite way to plate these is to cut a small piece off the bottom where the core shows to make sure that the whole pear sits up flat in the bowl.
+This is a great way to serve especially when using small pears.

 • Use a wine you like.
-Not a cheap blend you wouldn't actually drink.
+Not a cheap blend you wouldn't drink.

-• I like using a cabernet for these but you can use zinfandel, merlot, or even a Shiraz if that's what you like to drink.
+• I like using a cabernet for these but you can use zinfandel, merlot, or even a shiraz if that's what you like to drink.
+After making these with red wine, try a white wine pear recipe too!

 • I use Bosc pears as they work wonderfully for poaching.
 But you can also use Bartlett or Anjou pears as well.